 The Executive team also makes use of a range of investor platforms, which in 2022 included Proactive/Cenkos Growth and Innovation Forums, AJ Bell and Shares Investor Evening, Investor Meet Company, Vox Markets and others.

-views via regular meetings and other communications they may have with
+The Board stays informed of shareholders' views via regular meetings and other communications they may have with shareholders.